trong0dn/TypingMaster/README.md

 ### Jupyter Notebook

-Written in `Jupyter Notebook` to allow for better sequencial code execution.
+Written in `Jupyter Notebook` to allow for better sequential code execution.

 ## Monkey Type